lbaile21/AnuraMessagingApp/README.md

 Interactive elements (compose form, inbox list, network-switch prompt) are keyboard navigable and expose ARIA labels for screen readers.
-When contributing UI changes, please verify focus order and color contrast against WCAG 2.1 AA.
+When contributing UI changes, please verify focus order and color contrast against WCAG 2.1 AA, and test the flow end-to-end with a screen reader (VoiceOver or NVDA) using keyboard-only input.